-International students are encouraged to apply for on-campus jobs.
-They will not be able to work more than a total of 20 hours per week (even if employed in more than one job) and will only be allowed to work if they will not displace a US citizen, according to US I.C.E. regulations.
-The Seminary Admissions Office will assist international students in applying for a US Social Security number, which will be needed to begin working.
-Offcampus employment is allowed on an extremely limited basis in the event of financial distress.
-In that case, the student will need to apply with the U.S. Citizenship and Immigration Services.
+International students are encouraged to apply for on-campus jobs and are permitted to work up to 20 hours per week on-campus.
+The seminary admissions office will assist international students in applying for a US Social Security number, which will be needed to begin working.
+Off-campus employment is allowed on an extremely limited basis in the event of financial distress; more information is available through the GRTS Admissions Office.